q-viper/q-viper.github.io/_posts/2020-08-01-gesture-based-visually-writing-system-using-opencv-and-python.md

 ![image-title-here]({{site.url}}/assets/wp-content/uploads/2020/08/background-1024x418.png){:class="img-responsive"}

-The only difference i am using on these image is the pamplet on the wall.
+The only difference I am using on these image is the pamplet on the wall.
 The final difference image doesn't look like any difference but some noises.
 This is because of the image quality and noise effect, we can always remove these noise by some factor later.
 OpenCV reads image on BGR format and it still is on BGR.
 The difference on image shows that the object on the wall was not on background image but is present on new image hence its color will be different than others and it will be easy to recognize them.
 Hence the object is foreground and the result will be called the mask.

 For better performance, we will use concept of running average.
 We will run our system idle for some frames and then take average from it.
 We will make an average background.
 Then will do the absolute subtract.
 Also using RGB/BGR image on background subtraction only increase the complexity, so we will use the Grayscale image or ROI.